AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 ```bash
 target extended-remote : 3333
 ```
 This let GDB connects to GDB server at port 3333, which is the default port of OpenOCD. `extended-remote` makes sure that even the program on the MCU ends, GDB doesn't quit connection with gdbserver so we can restart the program on the MCU.
-On the other hand, `target remote: 3333` will quit once the program finishes.
+In comparsion, `target remote: 3333` will quit once the program finishes.

 4. Run GDB Command:
 ```bash